se2p/crisce-tool/README.md

 This document describes how to install and use CRISCE (CRItical SCEnario), the tool developed by Jasim Ahmed and others for automatically generate simulations of car crashed from accident sketches using [BeamNG.tech](https://beamng.tech/).

+A video demonstration of the tool is available on [YouTube](https://youtu.be/G8GJl4wTchI).

 ## Repo Organization

 ```